learn-co-curriculum/phase-0-completing-assignments-codegrade/README.md

 # Complete Your First Software Engineering Assignment

+## Learning Goals

+- Understand the steps needed to work on an assignment in GitHub and Canvas

 ## Introduction

 During this course, you will work on various assignments as you learn to code.